arjunramaswami/MatrixTranspose-FPGA/README.md

 **Assumption** (have to clarify)

 Let's say, a matrix of `128x128` complex floats has to be stored in BRAMs, with 8 complex floats stored per cycle.
 This therefore, requires 2048 word depth of data to be stored (`128 * 128 / 8`).
-Storing this in a single M20k would require using a dual port block with a bit width of 8 or 10 bits.
+Storing this in a single M20k would require a bit width of 8 or 10 bits.
 Considering the data type that is used is a complex float value, a struct of two floats, the configuration of m20k that can be used requires a minimum of 32 width and hence a maximum of 512 words depth.
 Larger depth requires multiplexing multiple M20K blocks, therefore a proportional increase in BRAM usage.
 In this case, it would require 4 times the M20ks.

     num_words = data_size / num_data_per_cycle
     min_num_m20k_reqd_per_bank = ceil(port_width / m20_width) * (num_words / bank_depth)